Psi Chi

 The experience gained by working with Psi Chi is excellent for building up a resumé.
 Additionally, the U.S. government recognizes membership in Psi Chi as meeting one of the requirements for entrance at the GS-7 level in the federal service.

-A culmination of the benefits mentioned above is knowing that many members — by their caring, dedication, perseverance and hard work — have made it possible to encourage young persons interested in psychology to strive for excellence.
+A culmination of the benefits mentioned above is knowing that many members — by their caring, dedication, perseverance, and hard work — have made it possible to encourage young persons interested in psychology to strive for excellence.

 How to Join

 Students become members by joining the chapter at the school where they are enrolled.
 Psi Chi chapters are operated by student officers and faculty advisers.
-Together they select and induct the members and carry out the goals of the society.
+Together, they select and induct the members and carry out the goals of the society.
 All chapters register their inductees at the Psi Chi national office.

 If you would like to join Psi Chi and meet the membership requirements, please complete the following steps: